-Ficus dubia and Ficus drupacea are two relatively common large stranglers which are easy to distinguish when they are fruiting but much more difficult when no fruit are available.
+Ficus dubia (leaf above) and Ficus drupacea are two relatively common large stranglers which are easy to distinguish when they are fruiting but much more difficult when no fruit are available.
 The photos below highlight the distinguishing features of the two species.
 In all the photos Ficus dubia is on the left and Ficus drupacea is on the right.
 All photos of leaves and stipules taken by Shuai LIAO of two trees growing on Gaya Island along the trail from Base Camp to Police Bay.

 Shuai LIAO’s original collection refs: F. dubia: 20190328 and F. drupacea: 20190321.